VIDA-NYU/reprozip/docs/source/unpacking.rst

 From the same ``.rpz`` package, `reprounzip` allows users to set up the experiment for reproduction in several ways by the use of different `unpackers`.
 Unpackers are plugins that have general interface and commands, but that can also provide their own command-line syntax and options.
 Thanks to the decoupling between packing and unpacking steps, ``.rpz`` files from older versions of ReproZip can be used with new unpackers.

 The `reprounzip` tool comes with three unpackers that are only compatible with Linux (``reprounzip directory``, ``reprounzip chroot``, and ``reprounzip installpkgs``).
 Additional unpackers, such as ``reprounzip vagrant`` and ``reprounzip docker``, can be installed separately.
 Next, each unpacker is described in more details; for more information on how to use an unpacker, please refer to :ref:`unpacker-commands`.

-Note that most unpackers assume an Internet connection and will be downloading required software from the Internet (during the ``setup`` step).

 ..  _linux_unpacker: